-- Discovery Science and Technology to address national needs such as: - Nuclear and particle physics to gain a deeper understanding of matter, energy, space, and time; - Recognized strengths in advanced materials, catalysis, bioenergy, environmental systems, and climate to put the U.S. on a path to a net-zero economy; - Advanced computer science, applied math, data science, and computational science to transform scientific discovery at BNL's facilities and enhance its science programs; and - Advanced and emerging technology with demonstrated strengths in instrumentation, magnet, accelerator, and laser S&T. - Transformational user facilities that position the Laboratory and the Nation for continued leadership roles in science and technology.
-These facilities are enabled by advanced accelerator science and technology. - Application of the results of BNL's discovery science to address emerging opportunities, including clean energy solutions, isotopes, national security solutions, and national emergencies.
+- Discovery Science and Technology to address national needs such as: - Nuclear and particle physics to gain a deeper understanding of matter, energy, space, and time; - Recognized strengths in advanced materials, catalysis, bioenergy, environmental systems, and climate to put the U.S. on a path to a net-zero economy; - Advanced computer science, applied math, data science, and computational science to transform scientific discovery at BNL's facilities and enhance its science programs. - Advanced and emerging technology with demonstrated strengths in instrumentation, magnet, accelerator, and laser S&T; - Transformational user facilities that position the Laboratory and the Nation for continued leadership roles in science and technology.
+These facilities are enabled by advanced accelerator science and technology; - Application of the results of BNL's discovery science to address emerging opportunities, including clean energy solutions, isotopes, national security solutions, and national emergencies.

-To achieve the Laboratory's vision and mission requires simultaneous excellence in all aspects of BNL's work - from science and operations, to external partnerships with the local, state, and national communities, and beyond.
-This is enabled by safe, efficient, and secure operations; by an unwavering commitment to a diverse, equitable, and inclusive environment, workforce development, and reaching out to the community; and by a strong focus on renewed infrastructure that drives regional outreach and partnerships to address national needs.
+Achieving the Laboratory's vision and mission requires simultaneous excellence in all aspects of BNL's work - from science and operations to external partnerships with the local, state, and national communities, and beyond.
+Realizing these goals is enabled by safe, efficient, and secure operations; an unwavering commitment to a diverse, equitable, and inclusive environment, workforce development and reaching out to the community; and a strong focus on renewed infrastructure that drives regional outreach and partnerships to address national needs.

 BNL is a world leader in scientific research and performs this work in an environmentally responsible and safe manner.
 Each employee, contractor, and guest is expected to take personal responsibility for adhering to BNL's Environmental, Safety, Security, and Health (ESSH) Policy.
 This policy states the Laboratory's commitment to environmental stewardship, the safety of the public and BNL employees, the security of the site, and continual improvement.
-In 2021, the ESSH Policy was updated to reflect a stronger emphasis on sustainability in addition to compliance.